-- Supporting the Board in fulfilling its responsibilities in relation to the integrity of the financial reporting process including assessment of key estimates, critical accounting judgements, going concern and viability statements. - Advise whether the Annual Report and Financial Statements, taken as a whole, is fair, balanced and understandable and provide the information necessary for shareholders to assess the Group and Company's position and performance, business model and strategy. - Overseeing the functioning of the internal audit function. - Monitor the effectiveness of the Group's internal controls and risk management systems, including structures and arrangements supporting the Directors' Compliance Statement. - Managing the relationship with the external auditor, including consideration of the appointment of the external auditor, the level of audit fees, and any questions of independence, provision of non-audit services, resignation or dismissal.
+- Supporting the Board in fulfilling its responsibilities in relation to the integrity of the financial reporting process including assessment of key estimates, critical accounting judgements, going concern and viability statements. - Advise whether the Annual Report and Financial Statements, taken as a whole, is fair, balanced and understandable and provide the information necessary for shareholders to assess the Group and Company's position and performance, business model and strategy. - Overseeing the functioning of the internal audit function. - Monitor the effectiveness of the Group's internal controls and risk management systems, including the functioning of the Executive Risk Management Committee and the structures and arrangements supporting the Directors' Compliance Statement. - Monitor the adequacy and effectiveness of the Company's processes for the identification of climate related risks and opportunities and the setting of environmental targets. - Review and approval of the content of disclosures to be included in the Annual Report concerning climate and sustainability having regard to required regulatory disclosure and best practice. - Managing the relationships with external financial regulatory authorities